DinhManh203/Tuan-1-2-Tuan-3-4/README.md

 1. **Tuan 1-2**
     - Description of the lessons and projects in week 1 and 2.
-    - Technologies used: (e.g., Python, HTML, CSS, JavaScript).
+    - Technologies used: (Python).

 2. **Tuan 3-4**
     - Description of the lessons and projects in week 3 and 4.
-    - Technologies used: (e.g., React, Node.js, Express).
+    - Technologies used: (HTML, CSS, JS, PHP, MySQL).

 ## Installation